 How to Get to El Nido

 The easiest way to get to El Nido is to fly directly into El Nido airport (Lio airport).
-Air Swift is the only airline with direct flights, but offer several flights a day to El Nido airport from both Manila and Cebu.
+Air Swift is the only airline with direct flights, but offer several flights a day to El Nido airport from several domestic airports around the Philippines, including Manila and Cebu.
 The Manila to El Nido flight takes around 1 hour.